sourcegraph/learn/posts/how-to-create-a-sourcegraph-cloud-account.md

 ### Create a Sourcegraph cloud account with GitHub

-If you would like to use the GitHub authentication, you can do so at the  **Sign up** page of Sourcegraph cloud.
+If you would like to use the GitHub's authentication service, you can do so at the  **Sign up** page of Sourcegraph cloud.

 To create an account with GitHub, click on the **Continue with GitHub** button on the [Sign up](https://sourcegraph.com/sign-up) page.
 Clicking on the GitHub button will take you to GitHub’s login page if you are not already logged in.